matildaah/violations_severity_quantification/README.md

-# Quantifying the Severity of Conformance Violations.
+# Quantifying the Severity of Conformance Violations

 This repository contains the implementation, evaluations and input data used to formalize the approach described in the master thesis: Quantifying the Severity of Conformance Violations.